Lombiq/Hosting-Media-Theme/Readme.md

 Bug reports, feature requests, comments, questions, code contributions and love letters are warmly welcome.
 You can send them to us via GitHub issues and pull requests.
 Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.

 This project is developed by [Lombiq Technologies](https://lombiq.com/).
 Commercial-grade support is available through Lombiq.

+### Publishing and using a version of the Deployer during local development

+If you want to publish `Lombiq.Hosting.MediaTheme.Deployer` to test it during local development, then do the following:

+1. Pack it into a NuGet package by running `dotnet pack` in the project's folder.
+2. Uninstall the tool if you have it installed already: `dotnet tool uninstall --global Lombiq.Hosting.MediaTheme.Deployer`.
+3. Install the local version (note that without a version specified, it'll be published as v1.0.0): `dotnet tool install --global Lombiq.Hosting.MediaTheme.Deployer --add-source .\nupkg --version 1.0.0`.
+4. Now `media-theme-deploy` will use the development version.